 It's natural to want to live closer to your grandchildren, especially if your adult child has indicated they want the help.
-Grandparents playing with grandchild.
 However, there are a few things you should consider before deciding to make a move that would involve uprooting a life you've built as well.
+Here is what grandparents suggest before moving to be near grandchildren: Consider the relationship you have with your adult child.
+No matter how good it is, figure out your boundaries and how you would develop your own life if you moved.
+Decide how you are going to spend your time in the new location.

 How settled is your adult child?